 Foraging throughout the day and night maintains a higher (more alkaline) stomach pH because chewing and swallowing activate saliva production – which buffers gastric acid.
 Horses, donkeys and mules produce gastric acid continuously in preparation for constant uptake.
 The average 1,000 pound horse produces 16 gallons a day of gastric/hydrochloric acid.
 That equates to .66 gallons per hour (16 gallons divided by 24 hours).

-The stomach only has a 2 to 4 gallon capacity and can empty in as little as 15-20 minutes or when it becomes 2/3 full.
+The stomach only has a 2 to 4 gallon capacity and can begin to empty in as little as 15-20 minutes or when it becomes 2/3 full.
 If the stomach becomes empty, unbuffered gastric acid accumulates potentially burning holes in the stomach lining.
 Learn more: How Forage Buffers Acid.

 Numerous Slow Feeder Options